Mushroom-Daemon/doks/content/docs/2_the_big_ones/credibility.md

   canonical: "" # custom canonical URL (optional)
   robots: "" # custom robot tags (optional)
 ---
-When I first discovered the field of copywriting, I was entranced by the concept "junk mail."
+Junk mail.
+I was&mdash;and am&mdash;mesmerized by it.

-To me, if you could send a stranger a letter, get them to open it, *read it*, and then buy whatever it was you were selling, you weilded a magic power.
-That magic drew me in and plays its part in holding my interest today.
-(And I still dream of making it big self-publishing or selling pet rocks through the mail.)
+Send a stranger a letter, get them to open it, *read it*, and then buy whatever you're selling?
+That's magic.
+A magic that drew me into the field and remains a part of what holds my interest today.

-My interest in the spells those early direct-response marketers were casting are also part of the reason I built this site...
-To share some of my favorite magic ingredients so you can use them to concoct potions of your own.
-Before we get into all that, however, I would like to mention something.

-Many people are of the opinion that marketers (which, as a persuasive writer, you are) are practicing a kind of *dark* magic.
+However, not everyone has such a positive view on sales and persuasion.
+Many folks are of the opinion that marketers (which, as a persuasive writer, you are) are practicing a kind of *dark* magic.
 They're manipulators.
-Snake oil salesmen who will do or say anything to win you over to their vantage.
-And the thing is, sometimes those people are right.
+Snake oil salesmen.
+Shiesters who will do or say anything for a quick buck or to trick you into doing something that benefits *them*.
+And truth-be-told, sometimes those folks are right.

-Persuasion, on the other hand, is the pursuit of truth&mdash;your truth and mine and aligning those two in a way that inspires positive action.
-Seek this truth, believe it, and you will find your arguments far more persuasive.

-What I'm trying to say is this...
+But as with most things, there is a positive side to that sorcery&mdash;the good witch or wizard that uses these magic ingredients to concoct potions that benefit both parties.
+It's about having integrity&mdash;pursuing the truth.
+Your truth and mine and aligning them in a way that inspires the kind of action where both sides win.

-Write with integrity.
-Don't hide things, don't beat around the bush, and don't make shit up.
-It is your job to bring up questions and objections and address them in a straight-forward, honest, and credible way.
-Doing so makes you more believable---perhaps the most persuasive element of all---and people will do crazy shit for something they believe in.
-They might even read what you wrote.
+In other words, don't try to hide things.
+Don't beat around the bush.
+Don't make shit up.
+Bring up questions and objections and answer them in a straight-forward, honest, and credible way.
+Doing so will make your arguments far more persuasive because they'll be *believable*&mdash;perhaps the most persuasive element of all.

+And when you get down to it, people will do crazy, crazy shit for something they believe in.
+Heck, they might even read what you wrote.

 So there you go.
 Your first lesson.
 Tell the truth.
-And don't make shit up.
+(And don't make shit up.)

-Believability may be the most important persuasive element of all.
-And you've got to understand something: people are smart.
-They can sniff out the bullshit. ...

- On the flip side, people will do crazy shit for something they believe in&mdash;love, this, this… Crazy, crazy shit. (heck, they might even read all of your copy.)

-So t

-In the lessons that follow, you will learn the basics of persuasive writing.
-As far as I'm concerened, this is akin to wielding magic&mdash;the magic of finding, channeling, and linking your prospect's inner most desires to your cause or offering in a way that inspires action.
+In the next one we'll get to the heart of selling: discovering and appealing to your prospect's deepest desires.
+Click on through and I'll see you there.

+Seek this truth, believe it, and you will find your arguments far more persuasive.